• Share this on:

 Metals such as lead occur naturally in the soil and in water.
 Pollution from human activity adds to the background level of metals in the environment.
 Because of this, metal residues can occur in food.
 Contamination can also result from food processing and storage.

-Heavy metal contamination occurred in four cases in 2022.
+Heavy metal contamination occurred in three cases in 2022.
 In two cases, beans were found to be contaminated with cadmium, and the other two cases involved lead in rye.

 The EU has set the following limits for cadmium and lead residues in grains, pulses and oilseeds: